Here’s a few answers to some common questions:

 Can you install a cooler in the back Galley that slides out?

 We are not big fans of coolers installed in the galley for many reasons.
 First of all a cooler is already a cabinet that needs to be cleaned and filled before each trip so putting a cabinet in a cabinet is a giant waste of space.
 The whole idea behind having a camper is to be always packed and ready to go with minimal setup, the under counter storage comes in very handy for pots, pans, propane, plates, etc… everything you don’t see in the competition’s pictures with slide out coolers and once the cooler slides out the counter space is unusable.
 We use a lightweight 3/4 galley hatch door and insulate the floor so for the counter height to be ergonomic only a 12″ high cooler will fit.
 Unlike some builders who use most of a tongue mounted storage box to store batteries etc.. we tuck the batteries, battery charger, fuses, kill switch and solar conditioner neatly under the sink that way the tongue mounted storage box is free for chairs, stove, grass carpet, toys etc… We find it best for your Teardrop to always be packed with gear so you’re always ready to go, your cooler is the one item that rides in your car and when you get to camp you just set it next to the galley.
 Not only is all your gear, counter and food accessible you also have another place to sit next to the kitchen.
+Lastly a heavy cooler in the back is not safe for towing, all trailers tow better with the weight distributed towards the front.

 What kind of mattress should I get?